petrostrak/rust-by-example/20_std_misc/README.md

 The `open` function can be used to open a file in read-only mode.

 A `File` owns a resource, the file descriptor and takes care of closing the file when it is droped.
+### create
+The `create` function opens a file in write-only mode.
+If the file already existed, the old content is destroyed.
+Otherwise, a new file is created.